Taliban enforcing face-cover order for female TV anchors | Education

 Afghanistan's Taliban rulers on Sunday began enforcing an order requiring all female TV news anchors in the country to cover their faces while on-air.
 The move is part of a hard-line shift drawing condemnation from rights activists.

-After the order was announced Thursday, only a handful of news outlets complied with the order.
-But on Sunday, most female anchors were seen with their faces covered after the Taliban's vice and virtue ministry began enforcing the order.
-The Information and Culture Ministry previously announced that the policy was “final and non-negotiable.”
-“It is just an outside culture, imposed on us, forcing us to wear a mask and that can create a problem for us while presenting our programs,” said Sonia Niazi, a TV anchor with TOLOnews.
+After the order was announced Thursday, only a handful of news outlets complied.
+But on Sunday, most female anchors were seen with their faces covered after the Taliban's Vice and Virtue Ministry began enforcing the decree.
+The Information and Culture Ministry previously announced that the policy was "final and non-negotiable."
+"It is just an outside culture imposed on us forcing us to wear a mask and that can create a problem for us while presenting our programs," said Sonia Niazi, a TV anchor with TOLOnews.
+In an act of solidarity with female colleagues, the channel's male personnel covered their faces with masks, including the main evening news reader.

-A local media official confirmed his station had received the order last week but on Sunday it was forced to implement the order and hewas told it was not up for discussion.
+A local media official confirmed his station had received the order last week but on Sunday it was forced to implement it after being told it was not up for discussion.
 He spoke on condition he and his station remain anonymous for fear of retribution from Taliban authorities.

 Earlier this month, the Taliban ordered all women in public to wear head-to-toe clothing that leaves only their eyes visible.
 The decree said women should leave the home only when necessary and that male relatives would face punishment for women's dress code violations, starting with a summons and escalating to court hearings and jail time.